jasonpilz/programming_elixir/notes/anonymous_functions.md

 # iex> greet.()
 ```

-> parens can be ommitted in a function definition:
+> parens can be omitted in a function definition:

 ```elixir
 f1 = fn a, b -> a * b end